GJYWang/conMItion/README.md

 ### Workflow

-This use case is structured into the following similar steps (in the `Example2` folder):
+This use case is structured into the following similar steps (Please run the codes below in the `Example2` folder):

 ### Step 1 & 2: Calculate Associations & Generate Permutation Distributions